finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

     PortfolioGroupsApi apiInstance = new PortfolioGroupsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio group.
     String code = "code_example"; // String | The code of the portfolio group.
 Together with the scope this uniquely identifies   the portfolio group.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve relations.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve relations.
 Defaults to return the latest LUSID AsAt time if not specified.
     String filter = "filter_example"; // String | Expression to filter the relations.
 Users should provide null or empty string for this field until further notice.
     List<String> identifierTypes = Arrays.asList(); // List<String> | Identifiers types (as property keys) used for referencing Persons or Legal Entities.
 These take the format   {domain}/{scope}/{code} e.g. \"Person/CompanyDetails/Role\".
 They must be from the \"Person\" or \"LegalEntity\" domain.
 Only identifier types stated will be used to look up relevant entities in relations.
 If not applicable, provide an empty array. try {
-      ResourceListOfRelation result = apiInstance.getPortfolioGroupRelations(scope, code, effectiveAt, asAt, filter, identifierTypes);
+      ResourceListOfRelation result = apiInstance.getPortfolioGroupRelations(scope, code)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .filter(filter)
+            .identifierTypes(identifierTypes)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfolioGroupsApi#getPortfolioGroupRelations");